Tail Lights Fade

-Tail Lights Fade is a 1999 Canadian film directed by Malcolm Ingram and starring Denise Richards, Jake Busey, Breckin Meyer, Elizabeth Berkley, Jason Mewes, and Lisa Marie.
+Tail Lights Fade is a 1999 Canadian film directed by Malcolm Ingram and starring Denise Richards, Jake Busey, and Breckin Meyer.
 The film follows two couples and their race across Canada to bail one of their brothers out of a marijuana charge by clearing out the grow house completely.
 The film's namesake gets its title from a 1992 Buffalo Tom song, which is also on the soundtrack.